json-everything/json-everything-docs/_docs/more/json-more.md

 # Enum serialization {#more-enums}

-The `EnumStringConverter<T>` class enables string encoding of enum values.  `T` is the enum.
+The `EnumStringConverter<T>` class enables string encoding of enum values.  `T` is the enum type.

 The default behavior is to simply encode the C# enum value name.
-This can be overridden with the `System.ComponentModel.DescripitionAttribute`.
+This can be overridden with the `System.ComponentModel.DescriptionAttribute`.

 ```c#
 public enum MyEnum